yuta-51/portfolio/index.md

 ---
 **Summary**
 Hello!
 My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities as a software engineering, data analytics, or data science.
 On this personal website, I showcase my projects, accomplishments, and skills.
-I hope you enjoy!

 # Education